-During bird nesting season, many types of birds decide to make your home their home; birds are often commandeering the gutters, wall cavities or under roof eaves; or they within the infrastructure, most commonly the roof cavities.
-To deter the birds from making a permeant home, you should consider AGP bird proofing products and services in Melbourne.
+During bird nesting season various types of birds may decide to make your home their home.
+Birds will nest in gutters, wall cavities, under roof eaves; or most commonly the roof cavities.
+To deter the birds from making a permanent home within yours you should consider AGP bird proofing products and services.

-Pigeons are by far the most pest-regarded bird species as they primarily are found in areas of human occupancy.
+Pigeons are by far the regarded as the most peskiest bird species as they primarily are found in areas of human occupancy.
 Their ability to nest and breed all year round makes them a significant target for bird proofing in Melbourne.
-Our close cohabitation resides in their learned dependency on humans for food and nesting sites.
+Our close cohabitation exists in their learned dependency on humans for food and nesting sites.

-While their diet commonly exists of organic matter and animal food, they also rely on more readily available food sources such as human garbage and organic waste, and scraps.
-Pigeons love to nest in drainpipes, guttering, roof valleys, solar panels, and mar window ledges which cause obstructions and fire hazards.
-Their feeding and nesting habits produce copious bird droppings, feathers, and organic litter from nests.
+Whilst their diet commonly exists of organic matter and animal food, they also rely on more readily available food sources such as human garbage, organic waste and scraps.
+Pigeons love to nest in downpipes, guttering, roof valleys, solar panels, and on window ledges which can cause obstructions and fire hazards.
+Their feeding and nesting habits produce copious amounts of bird droppings, feathers and organic litter from nests.

 INTERESTING FACT: Pigeons are decedents of cliff-dwelling birds which is why they like to perch high on rooftops and nest in gutters.

 Seagulls or Silver gulls are most prevalent in Melbourne’s coastal and bay areas but have been known to nest more inland.
 They have a long nesting season which can extend from late May to early February.
 They commonly roost in gutters, under solar panels, on aerials and in roof valleys.

 Like pigeons, their droppings are often acidic and can contain mites and other diseases.
 While they usually eat small fish and other marine life, they can also scavenge through exposed garbage or organic waste, creating extensive mess and damage.